akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 1. Confirm the action in the popin

 ::: warning
-You can delete attributes, deleting an attribute means that all information regarding this attribute will be removed from PIM.
-Once you have confirmed the action, the action cannot be reverted.
+Please note that deleting an attribute means that all information regarding this attribute will be removed from PIM.
+Once you have confirmed the action, it cannot be reverted.
 :::

 **The attribute and all its relevant information will be deleted in Akeneo PIM.**